 Dr Dora von Conrady, Professor Andrew Bonney, Clinical A/Prof Bastian Seidel, Prof Judy Mullan, Mr Jason Nunes

 This study investigated whether health literacy affects the use of complementary and alternate medicine (CAM) in urban, regional and rural Australian general practice.

 Health literacy refers to the degree to which individuals understand basic health information to make appropriate health decisions.

 Complementary and alternate medicine refers to a set of health care practices that are not part of conventional medicine.

-A questionnaire was developed and piloted in a Tasmania.
+A questionnaire was developed and piloted in Tasmania.
 This questionnaire was refined and distributed among patients of eight general practices.
 The questionnaire was completed by 377 participants.

 The questionnaire asked participants about visits to complementary practitioners; (chiropractors, homeopaths, acupuncturists, herbalists and spiritual healers).
 It also questioned patients on treatments received from medical doctors; the use of herbal and dietary supplements; and the use of self-help practices.

 Participants were asked to indicate which treatments were used and how often.
 They were asked the main reason for use of the treatment and how helpful they found it.